-In addition to our work to support students and schools while developing our AmeriCorps members as leaders, City Year seeks to advance educational equity by contributing to systems-level changes in policies and practice that address the root causes of inequitable educational outcomes in the districts we serve—for example how lack of access to educational opportunities leads to differences in graduation rates.
+In addition to our work to support students and schools while nurturing our AmeriCorps members as leaders, City Year seeks to advance educational equity by contributing to systems-level changes in policies and practice that address the root causes of inequitable educational outcomes in the districts we serve—for example, how lack of access to educational opportunities leads to differences in graduation rates.

 Partnerships to advance personalized learning and innovation

-- Development of a competency-based, integrated social-emotional and academic development learning model with a design partner school in Denver, Colorado.
+- Development of a competency-based, integrated social, emotional and academic development learning model with a design partner school in Denver, Colorado.